Island-class ferry

 The Island-class ferries are ferries owned and operated by BC Ferries.
 Six vessels were built between 2019 and 2021 by Damen Shipyards Group, a Dutch company, in Galați, Romania.
 The first two ships were launched in mid-March 2019, and commenced service in June 2020.
-Two of an additional four vessels commenced service in April 2022, and the remaining two are due to enter service in late 2022.
+Four additional vessels commenced service in 2022.
+A further two vessels joined the fleet in 2026.

 The vessels are powered by a diesel-electric hybrid system and will transition to full electric operation when shore-side electric charging stations and funding becomes available.

 Description

 The Island-class vessels were designed by Damen Shipyards Group as Damen Road Ferry 8117 E3, with input from both the public and BC Ferries.
 The ferries are diesel-electric hybrid-powered, measuring 80.8 m long and having a beam of 17 m.
 Each ship has the capacity to hold 47 vehicles, and up to 392 passengers dependent on crewing levels.
 Features include a gallery deck for increased vehicle capacity, heated solariums on both sides of the sun deck, an indoor passenger lounge on the main car deck, and a small pet area.
 When introduced, the vessels were also the most environmentally friendly in the fleet, as they will switch from the current hybrid technology to operating fully electric when shore-side electric charging equipment is installed.
 In addition, the Island-class ships are extremely quiet, creating less underwater radiated noise disturbance to marine life and providing a more enjoyable sailing for passengers.
 BC Ferries has also said that the weather conditions tolerance of the Island class is similar to their larger major vessel classes.
 The vessels are double ended and are considered the minor class of the BC Ferries standardization plan.